rekmarks/openzeppelin-solidity-metadata/README.md

 # openzeppelin-solidity-metadata
 OpenZeppelin Solidity metadata, in JSON format.

-Not endorsed by or affiliated with Zeppelin or the OpenZeppelin maintainers.
+Not endorsed by or affiliated with Zeppelin or OpenZeppelin.

 ## usage
 Install using `npm install openzeppelin-solidity-metadata`.
 After importing the package, you can access the following properties:
 - `contracts`
-    - A sorted array of the OpenZeppelin contract names
+    - an object of all OpenZeppelin contract names as strings to object values
+        - `compiled`
+            - the compiled contract, from `solc.compile()`
         - `dependencies`
-    - An object of all OpenZeppelin contract names as strings to sorted arrays of dependencies
+            - a sorted array of dependencies
 - `libraries`
-    - A sorted array of the OpenZeppelin library names
+    - an object of OpenZeppelin library names to object values
+        - `compiled`
+            - the compiled library, from `solc.compile()`

 ## notes
 - JSON data current as of OpenZeppelin `1.10.0`